JamesWoolfenden/terraform-by-example/docs/lesson3.md

 The details for a module can be seen there <https://registry.terraform.io/modules/JamesWoolfenden/ip/http/0.2.8>.
 The version element allows us to fix the dependency.

-The module requires the http provider, so that needs to added
+The module requires the http provider, so that needs to added.

 Add module reference *provider.http.tf*.